veudal/eChess/README.md

 A programm made with C# / WPF for windows to play chess against friends either local on one device or online.
 Online games are hosted via my own API (https://echess.azurewebsites.net/)

+Download the installer for shortcuts on the desktop and windows start menu

 <hr>

 [Download Installer](https://github.com/SagMeinenNamen/eChess/raw/main/eChess-Installer.exe)